 You lose a lot of heat through your head, so ensure you get head protection suitable for the temperatures you will be kayaking in.
 Whole-body temperature regulation starts by keeping your head warm.

 If you need a helmet, make sure you wear a skullcap underneath it.
 A thick synthetic ski hat will do if your route does not warrant a helmet.

 Your best option is to get a neoprene full coverage hood, which keeps your head warm and keeps water out in case you fall in.

 You should also have a face mask ready for paddling in the cold.

 Protecting your hands against water and cold is imperative.
 Remember, frostbite can set in quickly in freezing weather.

 Pogies are neoprene mittens wrapped around the paddle shaft.
-You put your hands into them, and you can grab the plastic with your bare hands.
+You put your hands into them and can grab the plastic with your bare hands.
 This extra contact provides more control of the paddle.
-This becomes important in whitewater environments, if that is your thing.
+This becomes important in whitewater if that is your thing.

-Waterproof wetsuit gloves are made of neopreme, just like wetsuits.
+Waterproof wetsuit gloves and mitts are made of neoprene, just like wetsuits.
 They are warmer, but their thickness leaves less control of the paddle.

 Footwear for winter kayaking

 Keeping your feet warm is important not just for comfort, but for your blood circulation as well.